couds/react-bulma-components/documentation/docs/getting-started/3-advance-usage.md

 sidebar_id: someSidebar
 ---

-This configuration will allow you customize your build selecting the components you want to use (only including the styles for the components you use) and also customize Bulma using [sass variables](https://bulma.io/documentation/customize/concepts/)
+This configuration will allow you customize your build by selecting the components you want to use (only including the styles for the components you use), and also customize Bulma using [sass variables](https://bulma.io/documentation/customize/concepts/)

 :::caution